UNIVERSE-HPC/course-material/libraries/pybamm-developer/02_pde.md

 ## Discretising the domains

-After defining a mesh we choose a spatial method to discretise the "nagative particle" domain.
+After defining a mesh we choose a spatial method to discretise the "negative particle" domain.
 Here we choose the Finite Volume Method.
 We then set up a discretisation by passing the mesh and spatial methods to the class [`pybamm.Discretisation`](https://docs.pybamm.org/en/stable/source/api/spatial_methods/discretisation.html#pybamm.Discretisation).
 The model is then processed, turning the variables into